Teach Philosophy 101

 So how do we get students to learn some of the skills they will need when they are actually writing about things they care about?
 Here are a few strategies that TΦ101 has learned from others and has been exploring:

-• Encourage peer editing, reviewing, and rewriting.
+Encourage peer editing, reviewing, and rewriting.
 TΦ101 has a number of tips on peer editing.
 Many campuses also have a writing center, where students can take drafts of their papers.
-When they are doing their own work, recovering academic writers will often consult with colleagues about their written work, and often go through multiple drafts before submitting their work for public scrutiny.
+When they are doing their own work, professional writers will often consult with colleagues about their written work, and often go through multiple drafts before submitting their work for public scrutiny.
 Having them do this in their academic writing prepares them for what they will experience when they leave the academy.

-• Have students explore different genres of writing.
-As we said, writing a five paragraph, thesis-driven essay is a valuable skill for students to learn, but it isn't the only kind of writing available.
+Have students explore different genres of writing.
+As we said, writing a thesis-driven essay is a valuable skill for students to learn, but it isn't the only kind of writing available.
 Hillary Clemens at Brigham Young University -Idaho has students turn the same writing assignment into different products.
 A research paper, for example, can also be turned into a press release.
 One very useful exercise is to ask students to reduce a longer piece of writing to a very minimalistic word count.
 Several students have commented to TΦ101 that in all of their years of formal education, no professor has ever asked them to make anything shorter.

 Sources: